Annefern96/parkinson_detection_app/README.md

-🧠 Parkinson Detection App
+**🧠 Parkinson Detection App**

 An AI-powered Streamlit application that analyzes voice biomarkers to detect early signs of Parkinson’s disease.
 Built with XGBoost, SHAP for explainability, and MLflow for experiment tracking.
 Designed for educational and prototyping purposes, with future potential for real-time monitoring.

-🚀 Features
+**🚀 Features**

-Upload .csv files containing voice biomarker data
+* Upload .csv files containing voice biomarker data

-Predict Parkinson’s status with confidence scores
+* Predict Parkinson’s status with confidence scores

-Visualize feature importance using SHAP (XAI)
+* Visualize feature importance using SHAP (XAI)

-Log user sessions anonymously for traceability
+* Log user sessions anonymously for traceability

-Track model metrics and artifacts with MLflow
+* Track model metrics and artifacts with MLflow

-🧪 Technologies Used
+**🧪 Technologies Used**

-Programming: Python
+* Programming: Python

-ML Models: XGBoost
+* ML Models: XGBoost

-Explainability: SHAP
+* Explainability: SHAP

-MLOps: MLflow
+* MLOps: MLflow

-Web App: Streamlit
+* Web App: Streamlit

-Utilities: Pandas, NumPy, Scikit-learn, Joblib
+* Utilities: Pandas, NumPy, Scikit-learn, Joblib

-# parkinsons_project/

-📊 Input Format
+**📊 Input Format**

 Upload a .csv file with the following columns (excluding name):